passff/passff/README.md

 Previous releases are available for download as XPI files from [our releases page](https://github.com/passff/passff/releases).
 However, this is strongly discouraged for security reasons!

-##### Password configuration
+### Password formats
-To make the most of the extension, you should format your password files according to our expected format.
+To make the most of the extension, you should format your password files according to our expected formats.

 If you only want the extension to fill out passwords, you don't need any special format for your password files.
-But if you follow our format, the extension can also visit the website's URL and fill out the username and other input fields for you.
+But if you follow our formats, the extension can also visit the website's URL and fill out the username and other input fields for you.

-The format is:
+##### Multi-line format
+This is the *preferred organizational scheme used by the author* of [pass](https://www.passwordstore.org/).

 ```
 <the_password>
 login: <the_login>